Order of Saints Maurice and Lazarus: Organisation

+All knights were traditionally required to take three vows: obedience to the Grand Master; fidelity within marriage (castità almeno conjugale); and service to the sick and poor.
+In 1831, these vows became facultative.

 Grades

 Originally, the order was divided into Knights Petit Cross and Knights Grand Cross, the latter worn at the neck, the former on the chest.
 The Commendatori, who owned a commandery, weren't bestowed with a specific insignia.
 In 1831, Charles Albert of Sardinia divided the order into three classes: